-Grading, ground improvements, and fill disposal will destroy 19 resources that are not eligible listing in the NRHP.
-Selective tree clearing will directly or indirectly affect four ineligible resources.
-The Preferred Alternative has the potential to affect two NRHP eligible historic properties within the APE.
-To minimize the Preferred Alternative's potential impact on cultural resources, the runway expansion has been designed to avoid direct impacts on any historic properties by establishing buffers along the haul roads, placing construction barriers, and occasional monitoring to ensure compliance with the assessment of effect.
+Grading, ground improvements, and fill disposal will destroy 19 resources that are not eligible for listing in the NRHP.
+Selective tree clearing will have direct or reasonably foreseeable effects to four ineligible resources.
+The Preferred Alternative has the potential to affect two NRHP-eligible historic properties within the expanded APE.
+The Preferred Alternative will not impact cultural resources, because the runway expansion has been designed to avoid direct impacts on any historic properties by establishing buffers along the haul roads, placing construction barriers, and occasionally monitoring sites to ensure compliance with the assessment of effect.
 Per 36 CFR § 800.5(b), the Air Force submitted a letter to the Alaska SHPO and consulting parties on 25 October 2021 stating that the Preferred Alternative would result in "no historic properties affected" for 39 cultural resources and "no adverse effect to historic properties" for two historic properties (Air Force 2021b; see Appendix A).
 On 17 November 2021, the Air Force received concurrence from the Alaska SHPO on this finding (SHPO 2021; see Appendix A).

-Under the No Action Alternative, the additional construction associated would not occur.
-Operations at the Elmendorf Runway would instead be consistent with the description of Alternative A in the 2018 EIS (Air Force 2018).
-The potential impacts on cultural resources associated with the No Action alternative would remain consistent with those described in the 2018 EIS.
+Under the No Action Alternative, no construction or any other actions with the potential to cause cultural resources impacts would occur.
+The potential impacts on cultural resources associated with the No Action Alternative would remain consistent with those described in Alternative A of the 2018 EIS.